-Now market makers are responsible for creating liquidity in the ETF market; they are responsible for posting bid/ask quotes (the number of shares available for sale or purchase) at a specific price.
+Now, market makers are responsible for creating liquidity in the ETF market and posting bid/ask quotes (the number of shares available for sale or purchase) at a specific price.

 Typically, 50,000 shares of the ETF get delivered to the market maker, who then buys the ETF’s underlying securities.
-They then offer those ETF units for sale and post a bid and an ask quote for that ETF.
+They then offer those ETF units for sale after a bid and ask for a quote for that ETF.

-That may occur, for example, if you are a pension fund, and you are buying ten million of a bond ETF.
+That may occur, for example, if you are a pension fund and buying ten million of a bond ETF.
 In reality, you will not buy that from other investors in the market and maybe not even from the market maker directly.
-The ETF providers will have to go out and create those new units and ad them into them to market.
+The ETF providers will have to go out and create those new units and add them to the market.

-The average retail investor who’s trading 5-6 k of an ETF doesn’t need the market maker and ETF provider to create new ETF units.
+The average retail investor trading 5-6k of an ETF doesn’t need the market maker and ETF provider to create new ETF units.

-Typically, it’s only a considerable buy and sell order that exceeds the units’ current quantity where you’ll see this happening.
+Typically, you’ll see this happening only in a considerable buy and sell order that exceeds the units’ current quantity.

 Can Market Makers Lose Money?

 - A market maker can be an individual market participant or a member firm of an exchange.
-What they do is buy and sell securities for their own account, display prices in their own exchange’s trading system.
-Overall, their primary goal is to profit on the bid-ask spread.
+They buy and sell securities for their account and display prices in their exchange’s trading system.
+Overall, their primary goal is to profit from the bid-ask spread.

-- Most often, we see brokerage houses as the most common type of market maker.
+- We often see brokerage houses as the most common type of market maker.
 Firms like this provide purchase and sale solutions for investors to keep financial markets liquid.

-- Market makers get paid for the risk of holding securities because their value may decline in the time they bought it from a seller and sold it to a buyer.
+- Market makers get paid for the risk of holding securities because their value may decline when they buy it from a seller and sell it to a buyer.

 How Does a Market Maker Make Money?

 Market makers sometimes are the bag holders.
-They’ve bought assets from a seller and run the risk of seeing the value decline before they get a chance to sell it to a buyer.
+They’ve bought assets from a seller and risk seeing the value decline before they get a chance to sell it to a buyer.

 Because of this, they get compensated for the risk of holding assets in the form of the bid-ask spread.

 Remember when I talked about this above?
-Well, let’s say I decide to buy FB from my broker.
-On the screen, I see a bid price of $100 (what the broker paid for the stock) and an ask price of $100.05.
+Well, let’s say I decided to buy FB from my broker.
+On the screen, I see a bid price of $100 (what the broker paid for the stock) and an asking price of $100.05.

-I go ahead and buy it for $100.05, and the market maker keeps the $0.05.
+I buy it for $100.05, and the market maker keeps the $0.05.
 Now, this doesn’t seem like a large commission, but through high-volume trading, these small spreads add up fast; 6 figures fast, to be exact.

-At this point, it’s safe to say the wheels of the money-making machine are churning in your heard.
+At this point, it’s safe to say the wheels of the money-making machine are churning in your head.
 I am starting to wonder how to become a maker of markets.